 • Catechol O-methyltransferase (COMT) inhibitors – These medications minimize dopamine breakdown, which extends the effects of levodopa.

 Many seniors in the early stages of Parkinson’s are able to live on their own, but they may need a bit of help with the everyday tasks of life, such as exercising and preparing nutritious meals.
-Aging adults who require assistance with the tasks of daily living can benefit from reliable senior home care.
+Aging adults who require assistance with the tasks of daily Healthy Living can benefit from reliable senior home care.
 Families trust Home Care Assistance to provide the high-quality care their elderly loved ones need and deserve.
 Our caregivers are trained to help seniors prevent and manage serious illnesses and encourage them to make healthier decisions as they age.

 It’s understandable to not want your loved one to depend solely on medication.
 Balance problems are sometimes manageable with exercises that focus on core muscle groups while also promoting flexibility and preserving range of motion and stability.